The 2 Best The Dose Podcast Episodes

 Health officials say they’re in a battle against misinformation amid a disturbing rise in measles and other diseases.
 Conversations about vaccines usually centre on children.
 But what vaccinations do ...Show More

-6) What do I need to know about IV hydration and vitamin therapy?
+7) What do we need to know about burnout?

-8) What does the evidence tell us about Tylenol, leucovorin, and autism?
+9) What does the evidence tell us about the shingles vaccine and dementia?